laurasierra17/note-taker-app/README.md

 Link to the deployed app: [click here](https://save-a-note-app.herokuapp.com/)

+Disclaimer: As I'm writing this, the Heroku app was deployed around 1 hour ago and it's a bit slow (it takes 1 second for every response).
+Locally, it behaves normally with no issues.

 ## Screenshots
 The landing page of the app:
 ![Landing page of the app](./public/assets/images/landing.png)